Updated April 2019

 On your marks, jet set, go!
-You have a 48 hour weekend coming up in gorgeous Cape Town and you need to maximise your minutes – see the sights, eat all the food, drink all the wine and drench your eyes with views.
-I grew up in Sea Point on the Atlantic Seaboard, and have been living in Oranjezicht in the City Bowl for almost 10 years, so the itinerary I’m presenting to you is wrapped into these two ‘hoods, both being well positioned areas in which to base yourself if visiting the Mother of all cities.
+You have a weekend coming up in gorgeous Cape Town and you need to maximise your minutes – see the sights, eat all the food, drink all the wine and drench your eyes with views.
+I grew up in Sea Point on the Atlantic Seaboard, and have been living in Oranjezicht in the City Bowl for almost 10 years, so the itinerary I’m presenting to you is wrapped mostly into these two ‘hoods and the Cape Town CBD.
+Both suburbs are well positioned areas in which to base yourself if visiting the Mother of all cities.
 I’ve also thrown in a wine valley experience.
 You’ll thank me later.

 This is how I’d get two incredible days down in the Peninsula…. #helloweekend !